ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut4.rst

     ep.export_db_toexcel(dataset1, filename='Benelux.xlsx')

 .. note::
     | Pandas needs an additional Package for the export to a xlsx file.
 In consequence we do too.
-Execute `>pip install ` in the Anaconda Prompt console.
+Execute `>pip install openpyxl` in the Anaconda Prompt console.

 | Let's create a figure and use map data to visualize our data: